 Northeast Syria.
 American troops (about 900 soldiers) return to patrol some areas of north-eastern Syria, in correspondence with the Iraqi crossing and oil wells.

 Barisha, northwestern Syria, almost on the Turkish border.
-Abu Bakr al-Baghdadi, leader of the Islamic State / ISIS / ISIL / Daesh, is killed by an American special forces operation.
-The area is under the control of Sunni militias, including Al-Qaeda, which is a rival
+Abu Bakr al-Baghdadi, leader of the Islamic State / Islamic State / ISIS / ISIL / Daesh, is killed by an American special forces operation.
+The area is under the control of Sunni militias, including Al-Qaeda, which is a

 Syria.
 US President Trump declares that the ceasefire in Northeast Syria is now permanent and that he is lifting the sanctions against Turkey for it.